jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 preview
 *********************************************************************************

-Here is the program_ I have by the end of the chapter to :ref:`automatically make a python test driven development environment <how to automatically make a python test driven development environment>`, it is only 28 lines of code, with spaces
+Here is the program_ I have by the end of the chapter to :ref:`automatically make a python test driven development environment <how to make a Python Test Driven Development environment automatically>`, it is only 28 lines of code, with spaces

 .. literalinclude:: ../../code/make_tdd/makePythonTdd.sh
   :language: shell
   :linenos:

 *********************************************************************************
-questions about automatically making a Python Test Driven Development Environment
+questions about making a Python Test Driven Development Environment automatically
 *********************************************************************************

 Here are questions you can answer after going through this chapter

-* :ref:`what is a Test Driven Development Environment?`
-* :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment>`
-* :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment>`
-* :ref:`How can I change directories?<how to change directory>`
-* :ref:`How can I make a directory?<how to make a directory>`
-* :ref:`How can I see directory structure?<how to look at directory structure>`
-* :ref:`How can I make an empty file?<how to make an empty file>`
-* :ref:`How can I write text to a file?<how to write text to a file>`
-* :ref:`How can I see what is inside a file?<how to see what is inside a file>`
-* :ref:`How can I change the name of a file?<how to change the name of a file>`
-* :ref:`How can I run a Python Program?<how to run a Python program>`
-* :ref:`How can I test for failure?<test_failure>`
-* :ref:`How can I make a Python package?<how to make the tests a Python package>`
-* :ref:`How can I run tests manually?<how to manually run tests>`
-* :ref:`How can I run tests automatically?<how to automatically run tests>`
-* :ref:`How can I stop automated Python tests from running?<how to stop the automated tests>`
-* :ref:`What is a Virtual Environment?<what is a virtual environment?>`
-* :ref:`How can I make a Virtual Environment?<how to make a virtual environment>`
-* :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment>`
-* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
-* :ref:`How can I document the Python programs my project needs?<how to write text to a file>`
-* :ref:`How can I install the Python programs my project needs from a file?<how to install Python packages in a virtual environment>`
-* :ref:`How can I install Python packages in a Virtual Environment?<how to install Python packages in a virtual environment>`
-* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
-* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
 * :ref:`How can I make a shell script?<how to make a shell script>`
-* :ref:`What is a variable?<how to use a variable in a shell script>`
-* :ref:`How can I use a variable in a shell script<how to use a variable in a shell script>`
 * :ref:`How can I view the permissions of a file?<how to view the permissions of a file>`
 * :ref:`How can I make a shell script run as a command<how to make a shell script run as a command>`
 * :ref:`How can I run a shell script<how to run a shell script>`